AlexLambson/go-chord/README.md

  - Join starts a new ring unless a port number is provided
 5. Open another cmd
 6. Tell it to use another port by typing "port :3411" any number preceded by a colon should work
-7. Type "join :3411" or the port number of any active node
+7. Type "join :3411" or the port number of any active node in the ring
 8. Repeat 5 - 7 until you have 5 or so windows
 9. Start typing commands.
 It accepts "get [key]", "put [key] [value]", and "delete [key]"